jvanasco/imagehelper/README.md

 * log activity to a file or non-transactional database connection , you get some efficient bookkeeping of s3 activity and can audit those files to ensure there is no orphan data in your s3 buckts.
 * log activity to StatsD or another metrics app to show how much activity goes on

+## deleting existing files ?

+if you don't have a current mapping of the files to delete in s3 but you do have the archive filename and a guid , you can easily generate what they would be based off a resizerConfig/schema and the archived filename.

+    ## fake the sizes that would be generated off a resize
+    resizer = imagehelper.resizer.Resizer( resizerConfig=resizerConfig )
+    fakedResizedImages = resizer.fake_resultset( original_filename = archive_filename )

+    ## generate the filenames
+	deleter = imagehelper.s3.S3Manager( s3Config=s3Config , resizerConfig=resizerConfig )
+	targetFilenames = build.generate_filenames( fakedResizedImages , guid )

+the `original_filename` is needed in fake_resultset, because a resultset tracks the original file and it's type.  as of the 0.1.0 branch , only the extension of the filename is utilized.

 ## License